Albert-S-Briscoe/xkb-geometry-documentation/README.md

 # What is this?

-This is a collection of reasonably well thought out notes on xkb geometry that I'm calling documentation, because it's probably the best there is on the topic.
+This is a collection of reasonably well thought out notes on xkb geometry (in no particular format) that I'm calling documentation, because it's probably the best there is on the topic.

 Xkb geometry is very powerful, but I haven't found any good documentation anywhere (I've searched hard, but please let me know if I didn't search hard enough).
+I want to change that.

-This is for anyone else who has decided to ignore [this](https://wiki.archlinux.org/title/X_keyboard_extension#xkb_geometry), but has otherwise followed that page, or something similar.
+This is for anyone else who has decided to ignore [this](https://wiki.archlinux.org/title/X_keyboard_extension#xkb_geometry), but has otherwise followed that page or something similar.

 # List of geometry files, to use as templates/examples